RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 !!!!!!!!!!!!inset image!!!!!!!!!!!

 Logic analyzer probes

 !!!!!!!!!!!!inset image!!!!!!!!!!!

 Turning it on and start using mesuring instruments
 --------------------------------------------------

-Turn on power supply, HAMlab will start automatically.
-Next time you can momentary press on the power button to turn it on/off.
+	1) Turn on power supply, HAMlab will start automatically.
+Blue led on power button will turn on.
+Next time you can momentary press on the power button to turn it on.

+!!!!!!insert blue led image!!!!!

-Make sure your computer is connected to same local area network as HAMlab.
+	2) Make sure your computer is connected to same local area network as HAMlab.
-On your computer start a WEB browser (Chrome recommended)
+	3) On your computer start a WEB browser (Chrome recommended).

+	4) Type in the HAMlab URL.

 !!!!!!!!!!!!inset image!!!!!!!!!!!

-Type in the HAMlab URL that can be found on the back panel of the HAMlab
+URL can be found on the back panel of the HAMlab.

 !!!!!!!!!!!!inset image!!!!!!!!!!!

-HAMlab application page should appear where measurement applications are listed
+HAMlab application page should appear where measurement applications are listed.

 !!!!!!!!!!!!inset image!!!!!!!!!!!

 Click on application to run it.

 .. note::